 Display related settings are configured in the View Configuration panel.

 The View Configuration panel is used to configure what is currently displayed in the design space and how it is displayed.
 This includes layer visibility and color, object visibility and transparency, masking and dimming levels, the current single layer mode, and a number of additional design space display features, such as the display of net names on pads, via and tracks.

-The panel is also used to add mechanical layers to the design, an unlimited number of mechanical layers can be added.
-Mechanical layers can also be paired in the View Configuration panel to function as special-purpose Component Layers, for roles such as component courtyards or glue dots.
+The panel is also used to add Mechanical Layers to the design using the right-click menu; an unlimited number of mechanical layers can be added.
+As well as mechanical layers, Component Layer Pairs can also be added to function as special-purpose Component Layers, such as component courtyards or glue dots.